Member Spotlight: George Williams By

 Member Spotlight: George Williams

 George is a also well-known media commentator on legal issues.
-He has been a columnist for The Australian and the Canberra Times and an on-air analyst for ABC Television.
+He has been a columnist for The Australian and The Canberra Times and an on-air analyst for ABC Television.
 He is currently a columnist for the Sydney Morning Herald.
-For an interesting change of pace, he also reviews science fiction and fantasy books for The Weekend Australian and Books and Arts Daily on ABC Radio National.
+For an interesting change of pace, he also reviews science fiction and fantasy books for The Australian Weekend Magazine and Books and Arts Daily on ABC Radio National.

 We asked him a few questions about how he sees governments balancing anti-terrorism work with maintaining individual freedoms, as well as tips about how he has rented his home using SabbaticalHomes.com.